Struggling with waterlogged flower beds? Don’t worry, I’ve got some neat ideas to ensure your blooms stay happy and healthy.

 14. Create Gravel Paths

 Gravel paths not only look charming but also enhance drainage in and around your flower beds.
 I added a small path, and it’s a delight to see how well it manages excess water.
+You can find more inspiration for this look in our guide to small French courtyard gardens.

 15. Convert to Hardscape